Improvements to 107 Avenue, from 101 Street to 122 Street, will help enhance community connections.

 Gateway Elements are unique entrance features used to define the neighbourhood and are specific to each community.
 These gateway features are intended to visually welcome people to the area and create visual connections between the neighbourhoods, 107 Avenue and the downtown area.

-A comprehensive engagement process will be undertaken to understand opportunities and issues and to learn what residents, stakeholders and the public think about location, design and other critical elements for the 4 initiatives.
+Comprehensive engagement was undertaken to understand opportunities and issues and to learn what residents, stakeholders and the public think about location, design and other critical elements for the four initiatives.

-A stakeholder advisory group, made up of neighbourhood residents as well as representatives from area businesses, groups and organizations, will be formed.
-This group will provide local knowledge and share ideas on the best way to engage with the community specifically on the 107 Avenue Revitalization Project.
+A stakeholder advisory group, made up of neighbourhood residents as well as representatives from area businesses, groups and organizations was formed and were active participants for all phases of the project.
+The 107 Avenue Stakeholder and City Alliance Group provided local knowledge, offered design considerations and shared ideas on the best way to engage with the community.
+We would like to thank them for their involvement and commitment to the project.

-Detailed design for streetscape improvements, gateway features and alley upgrades
+Detailed design for streetscape improvements, streetlighting, gateway features and public park

 Concept and preliminary design for all 4 initiatives